OmarZakaria10/Road-Obstacles-ObjectDetection-Tflite/README.md

-# Computer Vision Model for Object Detection
+# Computer Vision Model for Object Detection for AROS

  This project is designed to detect specific classes using a TensorFlow Lite model.

-The following instructions will guide you through setting up the project, including creating a virtual environment, installing dependencies, and running the model.
+ Classes detected :
+- Obstacles
+- person
+- bicycle
+- car
+- motorcycle
+- bus
+- truck
+- accident

 ## Steps